KunDHuang/slurm-computing-family/docs/preprocessing_reads.md

 ## Steps to follow (around 1-hour learning journey)
+First of first, please copy scripts `preprocessing_reads.sh` and `reads_stats.sh` to your desired folder.

 ### Step 1.
 Open & Edit `preprocessing_reads.sh`
 For launching jobs on SLURM or other cluster-structured HPC, we config parameters inside the script for the merit of keeping parameter settings recorded.
 Therefore, we still know what parameters we used after many days, if not months, when the computation is completed.
 Here, we recommend two common editors for configuring the script:
 * [VIM](https://www.vim.org/)
 * [Visual Studio Code](https://code.visualstudio.com/)

 Only sections `Configure SLURM parameters` and `Configure tool parameters` should be configured and other codes should remain unchanged.
-Step-by-Step configuration will be explained at length in `Step 2.` and `Step 3.`.
+Step-by-Step configuration will be explained at length in [Step 2](#step-2-allocate-appropriate-computational-sources) and [Step 3](#step-3-set-parameters-for-the-computational-tool).
 ### Step 2.
 Allocate appropriate computational sources
-To ensure that appropriate computational sources (enough but not too much) will be used for computing your samples, Please focus on section `Configuration SLURM parameters` as elaborated below.
+To ensure that appropriate computational sources (enough but not too much) will be used for computing your samples, please focus on section `Configuration SLURM parameters` as elaborated below.

 `Configuration SLURM parameters` section looks like:
 ```